• Home

 Substitutions and Variations

-How to Make this Vegan
+How to Make this into a Vegan Lemon Cake

 • Use a gluten free flour that’s free from dairy.

-• Only use a non dairy milk of choice.
+• Only use a non-dairy milk of choice.

 • Read the label on your sprinkles to ensure they’re gluten free, nut free and vegan.

-This recipe has not been tested with these substitutions and/or variations due to celiac disease and food allergies.
+This recipe has not been tested with some of these substitutions and/or variations due to celiac disease and food allergies.
 If you change any of the ingredients, please let us know how the recipe turned out in the comments below!

 How to Make Gluten Free Lemon Cake

-Here are the step by step instructions to make this cake!
+Here are the step by step instructions to make this gluten-free lemon cake!

-Step 1: Prepare the Lemons
+Step 1: Zest and Juice the Lemons

 Step 2: Whisk Together the Dry Ingredients